Computational Exploration of Protein Function

 - Use the BLAST program (at NCBI or elsewhere) to search the non-redundant (nr) database of proteins (=BLAST-P) for homologs from other species.
 All BLAST does is search all available databases for other proteins that are the most similar to the one you entered.
 It then gives you an output with "matching" sequences ranked by which is the most similar to the one you entered.
 (See the BLAST tutorial referenced above and ask your advisor for input.)
 Be sure to check the alignment on the BLAST readout to make sure the two sequence don't just share a small stretch of similarity, but look to actually be from homologous proteins.
 You should try to find your gene in at least 3 or 4 other organisms in order to construct a meaningful sequence alignment.
 (Note: Some programs "max out" if you try to put too many sequences in, so you may have to do them in batches.)

-Some animals are used very often in genetic research and are called "model organisms."
+- Some animals are used very often in genetic research and are called "model organisms."
 You are very likely to run across sequences from these organisms.
-See below for a table of some of the commonly used model organisms and their scientific names.
+See the table of some of the commonly used model organisms and their scientific names.

 >Myoglobin protein mglsdgewql vlnvwgkvea dipghgqevl irlfkghpet lekfdkfkhl ksedemkase dlkkhgatvl talggilkkk ghheaeikpl aqshatkhki pvkylefise ciiqvlqskh pgdfgadaqg amnkalelfr kdmasnykel gfqg